-Students will practice using their vocabulary to both introduce and express themselves in a variety of ways.
-Through this lens, students will practice communicating in present tense.
+Students will practice using their vocabulary to both introduce and express themselves fluidly in a variety of ways.
+Through this lens, students will practice communicating in the past, present, and future tense.
 Students will use oral communication, listening, reading and writing in order to both interpret and respond to a variety of mediums.